reima-ecom/reima-theme/README.md

 - Contentful for brand content
 - Algolia for product search and filtering
 - Yotpo for reviews
-- Cloudflare workers for site hosting and A/B testing
+- Cloudflare workers for CDN and A/B testing
+- Netlify is used for hosting
 - Hugo static site generator for building the site
 - Web components aka custom elements for much of the client-side functionality (such as the cart)

 ## Performance

-This theme is design to be blazingly fast.
+This theme is designed to be blazingly fast.
 It should easily pass the [web vitals](https://web.dev/vitals/) test.
 It's optimized for modern browsers (cleaner and better performing code), but makes no assumption of this.
 Furthermore, [accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/) and [semantic document markup](https://www.google.com/search?q=semantic+html) are a priority.
 These are the main performance principles to use:

 ### Properly size images